 The official first step of the cleaning process.
 There are a few great options for face wash.
 I have used several of these and alternate them into my skin care routine, find what is best for you and your skin.
 It’s also nice to have options because Young Living often has items that are out of stock due to sourcing, knowing that no matter what you have at your house you can make awesome products to support you skin.
 Here are some ideas for you to use in your skin care routine.

 Buying the Young Living Base Soap is a great alternative to castile soap.
-If you like to make DIY recipes and do things yourself, this base soap is a perfect natural, chemical free soap to have on hand at your house.
+If you like to make DIY recipes and do things yourself, this base soap is a perfect natural, effective way to eliminate harsh soap ingredients found in traditional products.
 There are so many uses and you are able to add any essential oil to the recipe to truly support your body in ways that you need personally.

 To make face or body soap with Young Living Base Soap:

-If you only have your Premium Starter Kit and your ready to ditch the chemicals, all you need is Doctor Bonner’s Castile Soap and your oils.
+If you only have your Premium Starter Kit and your ready to ditch the harmful ingredients, all you need is Doctor Bonner’s Castile Soap and your oils.
 You can get castile soap at any many local stores, I typically order everything from amazon.

 To make face soap or body soap with castile soap:

 The Satin Facial Scrub is a water-based exfoliant that is really good for all skin types.
 It features jojoba oil, mango seed butter, MSM, aloe, peppermint essential oil, apricot seed powder, and raspberry fruit extract to minimize the appearance of pores and invigorate dull skin.
 The scrub has a fresh scent and invigorating feel of Peppermint Essential Oil.